EarlyMssElectronicLibrary/sp-boxer/doc/Readme-revised mp de.txt

     for shot sequence with identifier '9' in shoot list '20'

   - Imaging Illumination details preceded by a + sign: '+MB365UV' Illumination light source 'MB' for the main panel LED lights mounted about above the manuscript on each side of the camera lens

     - Serial number: '007', three digit serial number, between 001 and 033, for the image within this sequence of exposures; thus, '007' for the 7th image

-  - Flattening flag: '_F', flattening flag added by the capture and development software, Photoshoot, indicating that this image has been computationally flattened using the most recent 'flat' image capture for this illumination
+  - Flattening flag: A set of "flats" is captured at the beginning of each imaging setup.
+These are an image sequence taken of a standard white sheet of paper.
+This is used to "flatten" the captured images, which eliminates differences in captured images caused by variability in illumination or flaws in the camera sensor.
+The proprietary imaging software creates a flattened image based on the flat file and the captured palimpsest image.
+    It classifies pixels as normal and abnormal based on the "flats."
+    Some of the abnormal pixels in the captured image may then be adjusted during flattening.
+These flattened images have an "_F" suffix denoting that they are flattened.
+The metadata includes the name of the flat file that was used to create the corresponding flattened image.
+These captured and flattened images serve as the core image data for the production of processed images.

   - Extension: 'tif'

 This filename indicates the file an image of Greek NF MG 99 folio 6 recto and was taken as a part of shot sequence '20-9'.
 It was illumintated by both main panel 365 nm ultraviolet LED lights and was assigned serial number 7.
 It was flattened upon conversion to TIFF format.
 Additional information about the image collection parameters is contained in the metadata.